FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 The x86_64 architecture is ideal for learning OS development because it is widely used and well-documented.
 Additionally most developers have access to x86_64 hardware, making it easier to test and run the OS.
 The rich ecosystem of tools and documentation further supports development on this architecture.
 Finally QEMU provides excellent emulation for x86_64, allowing for easy testing and debugging.

 [!side]
-ARM would be tempting as well but its documentation is scattered across vendor-specific implementations. x86_64 has the Intel and AMD manuals—everything you need.
+ARM would be tempting as well but its not as common on desktops, making it less likely that readers have access to hardware to test on.
 [/!side]

-- **Your editor**: Use whatever you prefer.
-The project includes `.clangd` for LSP-compatible editors (autocomplete, go-to-definition, error highlighting) if you want it.

-[!side]
-Vim, Emacs, VS Code, CLion—whatever makes you productive.
-The code is the same regardless.
+**Your editor**: Use whatever you prefer.
+Vim, Emacs, VS Code, CLion, Notepadwhatever makes you productive.
+The code we will write will be the same regardless.
-[/!side]

 ---